garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 Integration System Connector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Integration System Connector integrate a data store other than the database; such as messaging system, Key-Value-Store, Web service, existing legacy system, external system etc.
+It integrates a data store other than the database; such as messaging system, Key-Value-Store, Web service, existing legacy system, external system etc.

-Integration System Connector used for implementation of Repository.
+It is also used for implementation of Repository.

 |